For the Anaheim Ducks, Edmonton's Rexall Place is the next best thing to home.

 "The thing I don't like is that I don't see ice bags and guys sore from really gutting it out and doing everything they possibly can to win a hockey game."

-, who missed most of the first three months of the season with a serious wrist injury, opened the scoring eight minutes into the first period when he took Cam Fowler
+Jason Blake, who missed most of the first three months of the season with a serious wrist injury, opened the scoring eight minutes into the first period when he took Cam Fowler's pass and ripped a shot from the slot past Nikolai Khabibulin.

 "Poor response to falling behind," Renney said.
 "Tonight we weren't very good in any department."